apache/lucene-jira-archive/migration/README.md

 ### 4. Update GitHub issues and comments

-Second pass: `src/update_issue_links.py` 1) iterates all imported GitHub issue descriptions and comments; 2) embed correct GitHub issue number next to the corresponding Jira issue key with previously created issue mapping; 3) updates them if the texts are changed.
+Second pass: `src/update_issue_links.py` 1) iterates all imported GitHub issue descriptions and comments; 2) embed correct GitHub issue number next to the corresponding Jira issue key with previously created issue number mapping; 3) updates them if the texts are changed.

 e.g.: if `LUCENE-10500` is mapped to GitHub issue `#100`, then all text fragments `LUCENE-10500`  in issue descriptions and comments will be updated to `LUCENE-10500 (#100)`.

+We confirmed this script does not trigger any notifications.

 ```
 (.venv) migration $ python src/update_issue_links.py